The Day the Nazis Came cover art

 Narrated by: Barnaby Edwards

-The family kept going through imprisonment, held together by their will to survive and their love for each other.
+The family kept going through over three of imprisonment, held together by their will to survival and their love for each other.
 But the island home they eventually returned to had been scarred and stricken by Nazi occupation.

 20th Century Historical Military Modern War Survival